Location: The Bahamas

 The software installer for APD’s Sage ERP system recommended that Bethell take a look at Centage to address his budgeting and financial reporting needs.
 After careful consideration, Bethell found that Centage’s solution would allow him the degree of oversight that APD now required, while also saving his team time and effort.

-Bethell loaded the current year’s budget into Budget Maestro in a dry-run to ensure they’d be able to close the books efficiently by their fiscal year-end.
-APD was essentially a start-up, and Bethell was able to easily load all of the prior years’ actuals into Budget Maestro with no loss of data.
+Bethell loaded the current year’s budget into Centage in a dry-run to ensure they’d be able to close the books efficiently by their fiscal year-end.
+APD was essentially a start-up, and Bethell was able to easily load all of the prior years’ actuals into Centage with no loss of data.

 Centage’s driver-led budgeting is a critical element in creating an actionable budget that can be managed at a very detailed level.
 For example, APD’s property lease expense owed to The Bahamian Government, varies each month because of the fluctuating number of shipping containers that are at the facility.
 The containers are measured in twenty-foot equivalent units, or TEUs.
 The lease expense is based on TEU volume and can now be calculated systemically without error.